A lap of Clew Bay in a Day – suggested itinerary starting in Westport

 Leave Westport at 9am and cycle on the Greenway out the coast road to Murrisk.
 Then move onto the public road past Croagh Patrick, Lecanvy (there’s a beautiful sandy beach at Old Head if you’ve time for a swim), and into Louisburgh town.
 The views across the bay to Clare Island are stunning.

 There might be time for a quick coffee at one of the cafés.
 There are no shops or facilities at Roonagh, so if you need anything for the ferry journey, buy it here.
 Roonagh Pier is another 7km, so leave plenty of time to get there.
 The cycle to Roonagh is down a lovely country road.

 This is the ferry terminal and ideally you would arrive about 15 minutes prior to departure.
 The ferrymen will help get your bike on board (if it’s electric, you’ll need to take the battery out).
 Then all you need to do is sit back, relax, watch out for dolphins and enjoy the trip.

 The ferry arrives at the pier right beside Granuaile’s Castle and the beautiful sandy beach.
 The ferrymen will help take your bike off the boat.
 You have a few hours to discover Clare Island either on your bike or on foot.
-Options include having a swim, walking to the amazing medieval paintings in St. Brigid’s Abbey or walking/cycling to Clare Island Lighthouse and the magnificent sea cliffs.
+Options include having a swim, walking to the amazing medieval paintings in St. Brigid’s Abbey or walking/cycling around the island with its spectacular views and magnificent sea cliffs.
 Don’t forget to leave time for lunch.
 Be back at the pier at 3.15pm, to get on board the Achill ferry.